Mike Weir Net Worth Details

 Endorsements

-In his 30 years of playing professionally, Weir has partnered with a number of companies, including TaylorMade, Adidas, Bell Canada, RBC, Thomson Reuters, Esquire Watches, Dynamic Funds, Audi Canada, Sundog Eyewear, Air Sprint, and Citation Air.
+In his 30 years of playing professionally, Weir has partnered with many companies, including TaylorMade, Adidas, Bell Canada, RBC, Thomson Reuters, Esquire Watches, Dynamic Funds, Audi Canada, Sundog Eyewear, Air Sprint, and Citation Air.

 Full Name Michael Richard Weir